sravani2604/blog/blog/content/blog/How to connect to Microsoft GraphAPI with PowerShell.md

-## Setting up the Credentails to use
+## Setting up the Credentials to use